 The RDL - Reference Data Library - contains instances of the subclasses of ClassOfIndividual (and many other things that are not relevant in this context).
 These are also subclasses of subclasses of PossibleIndividual (see ARTEFACT in above diagram).

-Pump P-101 is declared as an instance of FunctionalPhysicalObject, and of WholeLifeIndividual, and as a member of RDL class PUMP, as an instance of NonActualIndividual, and as an instance of WholeLifeIndividual.
+Pump P-101 is declared as an instance of InanimatePhysicalObject, as a member of RDL class PUMP, as an instance of NonActualIndividual, and as an instance of WholeLifeIndividual.